Submobile01/AIT_final_project_public/README.md

 ## Research Topics

-* (3 points) Vercel Deployment
+* (2 points) Vercel Deployment
     * used Vercel to create a serverless connection
-* (4 points) P5.js
+* (5 points) P5.js
     * used p5.js to create nice 2d graphics and interactions
-    * used p5.sound.js to add custom audio when different game action triggers
     * used instance mode in tutorial to create multiple canvas
 * (1 point) DOM manipulation
     * used DOM elements before taught
-* (3 points) Minesweeper AI
-    * used probablistic algorithms to find the best move
-    * used for giving hints for player
+* (1 point) p5.sound.js
+    * used p5.sound.js to add custom audio when different game action triggers

-9 points total out of 8 required points
+9 points total out of 10 required points

 ## [Link to Initial Main Project File](index.mjs)